snipsco/hermes-protocol/platforms/hermes-javascript/README.md

     },
     // An array of operations objects
     operations: [
-        {
+        // Each operation is a tuple (an array containing two elements) [
             // Enumeration: add or addFromVanilla
             // see documentation here: https://docs.snips.ai/guides/advanced-configuration/dynamic-vocabulary#3-inject-entity-values
-            kind: Injection.enums.injectionKind.add,
+            Injection.enums.injectionKind.add,
-            // An object having string keys mapped with an array of string entries
+            // An object, with entities as the key mapped with an array of string entries to inject.
-            values: {
+            {
                 films : [
                     'The Wolf of Wall Street',
                     'The Lord of the Rings'
                 ]
             }
-        }
+        ]
     ]
 })
 ```